Shokei Matsui

 Considered by some to be a “Kyokushin Karate genius“, Shokei Matsui was the youngest man to become Kyokushin World Champion.
 A tough competitor, he won 50 out of 56 fights.
 He is also one of the few people to have completed the gruelling 100-man Kumite Challenge, unique to Kyokushin Karate.

-In 1979 Matsui took part in his first tournament.
+In 1979, Matsui took part in his first tournament.
 At the Northern Japan Regional Championships, he finished in fifth place.
-The following year he took part in the 1st Chiba State Championships.
+The following year, he took part in the 1st Chiba State Championships.
 He finished in second place.

 Matsui took part in his first All Japan Open Karate Championships in 1980, aged only 17.
 Fighting opponents much older than him, he made it to the semi-finals.
 He finished in fourth place.
 This was a big surprise to many, who had never heard of him.
 This put him on the world map at a young age.

-At the 13th and 14th All Japan Open Karate Championships, he improved his fourth-place finish, to finish third in both Championships.
-In 1983 at the 15th All Japan Open Karate Championships, he fractured three ribs and finished in eighth place.
+At the 13th and 14th All Japan Open Karate Championships, he improved his fourth-place finish to finish third in both Championships.
+In 1983, at the 15th All Japan Open Karate Championships, he fractured three ribs and finished in eighth place.

 Injuries continued to plague Matsui in 1984.
 During supplemental training, he injured his spine.
 He had to stop training for around six months.
 He missed that year’s All Japan Open Karate Championships.
 However, he took part in his first World Championships.
 At the 3rd World International Tournament, he finished in third place, behind Makoto Nakamura and Keiji Sanpei.
-The following year he won his first senior tournament at the Kyokushin National Open.
+The following year, he won his first senior tournament at the Kyokushin National Open.

-Later in 1986 Matsui won his second Kyokushin National Open title.
+Later in 1986, Matsui won his second Kyokushin National Open title.
 He became the first man to win the tournament twice in a row.

-Matsui retired from active competition in 1987, still only 21 years.
+Matsui retired from active competition in 1987, still only 21.
 Some believed he retired too soon.
 There is no telling how many titles he could have won.
 He became a coach to the Japanese National Team.

-On 26 April 1994 Mas Oyama died.
+On 26th April 1994, Mas Oyama died.
 He had named Matsui as his successor in a verbal will when he was close to his death.
 The will was witnessed by Yoshiaki Umeda, Akira Kurosawa, Yasuto Onishi, Hitoshi Yonetsu, and Itsuo Yonetsu.
 It had been clear for a while that Matsui would succeed Oyama as leader of the International Karate Organisation (IKO), as he was young and could potentially run the Organisation for many years.
 On succeeding Oyama, Matsui changed the ideogram of his first name from Akiyoshi to Shokei.

-On 31 March 1995 Judge Atsushi Watanabe of the Tokyo Court of Family Affairs ruled that Oyama’s verbal will was invalid as it had not been signed by him, only by the witnesses.
+On 31st March 1995, Judge Atsushi Watanabe of the Tokyo Court of Family Affairs ruled that Oyama’s verbal will was invalid as it had not been signed by him, only by the witnesses.
 On 24 October 1996, the High Court of Tokyo upheld the decision.
 Matsui issued an open letter to IKO members on 12 November 1996.
 In the letter, he tried to put members’ minds at rest.
 He stated that it was everyone’s duty to keep Oyama’s dream alive.

 • IKO-1: led by Shokei Matsui